This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Previous Artists

-Alex Gartelmann lives and works in Fox Point, WI.
-He is half of the collaborative Sebura & Gartelmann with Jonas Sebura.
+Alex Gartelmannn lives and works in Fox Point, WI.
+He is half of the collaborative Sebura & Gartelmannn with Jonas Sebura.

 Along with Jonas Sebura and artist Emily Duke, the three run the curatorial project space Blue Room in Sheboygan, WI